How does Semaglutide treat obesity?

 Does obesity affect fertility and pregnancy?

 Obesity can significantly impact fertility and pregnancy outcomes.
 In women, obesity can disrupt hormone levels and menstrual cycles, leading to ovulation disorders and infertility.
-Pregnant women who are obese are at higher risk for gestational diabetes, hypertension, pre-eclampsia, miscarriage, and birth defects.
-Meanwhile, men who are obese may experience reduced fertility due to hormonal imbalances and decreased sperm quality.
+Pregnant women with the disease of obesity are at higher risk for gestational diabetes, hypertension, pre-eclampsia, miscarriage, and birth defects.
+Meanwhile, men with the disease of obesity may experience reduced fertility due to hormonal imbalances and decreased sperm quality.

 How can I reduce the health risks associated with obesity?

-Healthy eating: Adopting a balanced diet rich in fruits, vegetables, lean proteins, and whole grains can promote weight loss and improve overall health.
-Regular physical activity: Practising regular exercise, such as brisk walking, swimming, or cycling, aids in calorie burning and muscle mass maintenance.
-Medical treatment: Discussing pharmacological options like Semaglutide with a specialist can be beneficial for patients who haven’t achieved adequate weight loss through diet and exercise alone.
-Surgical interventions: Bariatric surgery may be recommended for patients with severe obesity who haven’t responded to other treatments.
-These procedures can result in substantial weight loss and enhancements in obesity-related health conditions.
+Nutritional therapies: Adopting a balanced diet rich in fruits, vegetables, lean proteins, low glycaemic index carbohydrates, and whole grains which can promote loss of fat cells without causing hunger.
+Regular physical activity: Practising regular exercise, such as brisk walking, swimming, or cycling, aids health gain and muscle mass maintenance.
+Medical treatment: Discussing pharmacological options with a specialist can be beneficial for patients who haven’t responded to other obesity treatments such as nutritional and/or exercise therapies.
+Surgical interventions: Bariatric surgery may be recommended for patients with obesity.
+These procedures can result in substantial weight loss and improvements in obesity-related complications.

 By addressing obesity early and comprehensively, patients can reduce their risk of developing serious health complications and improve their quality of life.